0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 - $v_h$ is a _common header_ which is a combination of transition label, row address, and node index.
 - $v_a$, $v_b$, $v_c$ are the first, second, and third words (4 elements) of the hasher state.

-#### Hash processor bus constraints
+#### Hash chiplet bus constraints
-As described previously, running product column $p_0$ is used to tie the hash processor with the main VM's stack.
-When receiving inputs from or returning results to the stack, hash processor multiplies $p_0$ by their respective values.
-On other other side, when sending inputs to the hash processor or receiving results from the processor, the stack divides $p_0$ by their values.
+As described previously, running product column $p_0$ is used to tie the hash chiplet with the main VM's stack.
+When receiving inputs from or returning results to the stack, hash chiplet multiplies $p_0$ by their respective values.
+On other other side, when sending inputs to the hash chiplet or receiving results from the chiplet, the stack divides $p_0$ by their values.

-In the section below we describe only the hash processor side of the constraints (i.e., multiplying $p_0$ by relevant values).
+In the section below we describe only the hash chiplet side of the constraints (i.e., multiplying $p_0$ by relevant values).
 We define values which are to be multiplied into the $p_0$ for each operation as follows:

 When starting a new simple or linear hash computation (i.e., $f_{bp}=1$) or when returning the entire state of the hasher ($f_{sout}=1$), the entire hasher state is included into $p_0$:
 $$